+ More about determining rates

 You can also save money if you reduce your overall energy use.
 Consider unplugging small household appliances, or installing smart power strips or ENERGY STAR-rated appliances and equipment.
 Additionally, the Time-of-Use Rate saves the cooperative money by reducing our system peak load, decreasing power costs; savings that we pass through to all members.

-All commercial small power and large power members will have a three-part rate which includes a demand component.
+All commercial small power and large power members will have a three-part rate that includes a demand component.
 Please refer to our three-part rate demand rates for more information.

 For all other rates, please refer to the rates and tariffs section of our website for additional information.
-For additional details on requirements or eligibility for different rate classes, please find our rates and tariff sheets here: gvp.org/rates
+For additional details on requirements or eligibility for different rate classes, please see our rates and tariff sheets: gvp.org/rates

 Your electricity usage charges will be based on the rate that applies to the time period when usage occurred: off-peak and on-peak.
 You'll see this as individual line items for your current electricity use each month.
-It is important to keep in mind as your review the rate change:
+It is important to keep in mind as you review your bill:

 - The cost of fuel that is used to generate power will continue as a pass-through (noted as Power Cost Adjustment) on each bill.
 The cooperative does not make any additional revenue from this item.
 This will fluctuate on a monthly basis and typically is not greater than $0.005.